Skip to content

 How to care for a Ragamuffin cat

 Despite being a long-haired cat, Ragamuffins aren’t as high maintenance as you might expect.
 Like all cats, they should have a balanced diet and lots of exercise.
-It’s good to know that Ragamuffins are slow to mature and don’t reach full maturity until they’re about 4 years old.
+It’s good to know that Ragamuffins are slow to mature and don’t reach full maturity until they’re about four years old.
 As a cat breed, they’re not exactly street-smart, so it’s best for them to be kept as an indoor cat.

 Feeding and nutrition